Thinking of making a website? It all starts with an idea

 If so, did you pay attention to how many posts, subscribers and questions each of them had?

-If those numbers are high, you can already tell that there seems to be a lot of interest around the topic.
+High numbers?
+Then you can already tell that there seems to be a lot of interest around the topic.

-If the numbers don’t look that good, there’s still hope, so don’t throw away the idea just yet.
+Low numbers?
+There’s still hope, so don’t throw away the idea just yet.

 There are still plenty of details to uncover.